-Single-Member Limited Liability Companies
+Single-Member Limited Liability Company

-Written by: Mary Gerardine
+Written by: Will Bond

 Last updated:

-Haven’t formed your LLC yet?
-More than 72% of our readers form their LLC through a specialized LLC formation service in order to save time and avoid being caught up in procedural rigmarole.
+Interested in getting started?
+More than 84% of our readers form their LLC through a specialized LLC formation service in order to save time and avoid potential penalties.

 Member Management and Voting